msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 3/README.md

 9. Write a SELECT statement that uses an aggregate window function to get the total amount of each order.
 Return these columns:
 The order_id column from the Order_Items table
-The total amount for each order item in the Order_Items table (Hint: You can calculate the total amount by subtracting the discount amount from the item price and then multiplying it by the quantity)
-The total amount for each order
+The total amount for each order item in the Order_Items table The total amount for each order
 Sort the result set in ascending sequence by the order_id column.